 In the event settlement is not possible, the next step in the personal injury claim process would be to file a lawsuit.
 In order to receive a monetary award through a lawsuit, you’ll need to receive a verdict in your favor from a judge or jury.

-Compensatory damages, also referred to as economic damages, are the most concrete form of compensation for a personal injury.
+Special damages, also referred to as economic damages, are the most concrete form of compensation for a personal injury.
 This is because they are numerically calculable.
 Examples include lost income, medical bills, and property damages.

 Depending on the extent of your injuries and the lasting consequences, we can look into ensuring you have compensation for future lost wages and the future cost of care if you require medical assistance, treatments, or devices for a disability or life-altering medical condition.